-- the number of incorrect password attempts before the data is deleted - o access permissions for apps, unless the permissions are related to the service - location information used by programs to avoid creating a log of the user's movements, which may include visits to clients' homes.

-Always:

-- use apps that come from official app stores and that use strong, up-to-date, industry-standard encryption - o keep software up to date. - Promptly report a lost or stolen device, and consider using programs that help to locate a lost phone. - When returning or disposing of a device, ensure it is completely wiped and safely disposed of.

-• Delete personal information from the device once it has been added to the client's clinical record.
+- Avoid: - o use of public Wi-Fi connections as they are vulnerable to unauthorized interception - o modifying the operating system by jailbreaking or rooting the device as this weakens its security - Limit: - o the number of incorrect password attempts before the data is deleted - o access permissions for apps, unless the permissions are related to the service - location information used by programs to avoid creating a log of the user's movements, which may include visits to clients' homes - Always: - use apps that come from official app stores and that use strong, up-to-date, industry-standard encryption - keep software up to date - Promptly report a lost or stolen device, and consider using programs that help to locate a lost phone. - When returning or disposing of a device, ensure it is completely wiped and safely disposed of. - Delete personal information from the device once it's been added to the client's clinical record.